disorderedmaterials/dissolve/web/docs/userguide/developers/docker.md

 You should now see the dissolve home screen open in a new window.

-When the container is closed, the development shell with close, taking the environment dependencies with it.
+When the container is closed, the development shell will close, taking the environment dependencies with it.
 Therefore, any time returning to work inside the container, run  `docker start $CONTAINER_NAME`, and then
 ```shell
 docker exec -it $CONTAINER_NAME sh -c "direnv allow; bash"